Controlled Substance Storage & Handling Compliance

 Security & Infrastructure Controls

 Regulated pharmacy automation demands infrastructure controls that exceed baseline IT security standards.
 Network segmentation must isolate inventory management systems from general clinical networks, enforcing zero-trust principles with mutual TLS authentication between microservices.
-Database encryption at rest must utilize FIPS 140-2 validated modules, with key rotation managed through enterprise key management services (KMS) rather than application-level secrets.
+Database encryption at rest must use FIPS 140-2 validated modules, with key rotation managed through enterprise key management services (KMS) rather than application-level secrets.
+The database hardening, schema separation, and PHI-segregation patterns this depends on are detailed in Pharmacy Security Framework Architecture.

 Access control policies must enforce just-in-time (JIT) privilege escalation for compliance officers and system administrators.
-All administrative actions, including schema migrations, index rebuilds, and archival pipeline executions, must generate audit events that include the requesting identity, execution context, and cryptographic proof of completion.
+All administrative actions — including schema migrations, index rebuilds, and archival pipeline executions — must generate audit events that include the requesting identity, execution context, and cryptographic proof of completion, satisfying the audit-control requirement of 45 CFR § 164.312(b).

 Automated compliance reporting should generate standardized outputs aligned with DEA Form 106 (Theft/Loss), Form 41 (Destruction), and state board requirements.
 Reports must be generated from immutable ledger snapshots rather than live transactional tables, ensuring that reporting accuracy cannot be compromised by concurrent inventory adjustments.